LamaCookies/MarmosetGroundsPrivacy/README.md

 6.1.1 Types of Cookies: There are various types of cookies used, including session cookies (temporary cookies that expire when you close the browser) and persistent cookies (that remain on your device for a longer duration).

-6.1.2 Functionality Cookies: These cookies enable certain functionalities within BlockyWorld, like remembering your preferences, progress, and in-game settings, so you have a consistent experience every time you play.
+6.1.2 Functionality Cookies: These cookies enable certain functionalities within Marmoset Grounds, like remembering your preferences, progress, and in-game settings, so you have a consistent experience every time you play.

 6.1.3 Performance & Analytics Cookies: These help us understand user behavior, performance metrics, and other analytical data, which in turn aids in improving the App's efficiency.